DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Not using `L` with `char` and `int`
   - Not using `LL` with long
   - Taking the modulo of negative number (or variable that can be negative)
+- Failure to enable a peripheral the code assumes is enabled
+- Lack of an ISR when an ISR is enabled
+- Use of assignment instead of bitwise operators
+- Missing variable increment (e.g.: `x++`)
+- Not accounting for zero-indexing of an array (allowing an array address to go out of bounds)
+- Wrong type of control flow
+- No use of `CLI`/`SEI` or saving `SREG` in an ISR (this may be **high** severity depending on context)
+- Not enabling internal pull-ups (if external pull-downs or pull-ups are not used)
+- Comparison logic issues
+  - Assigning (`=`) instead of comparing (`==`)
+- `if`/`else if`/`else` issues
+  - `if`/`else if` not using mutually exclusive conditions
+- Incorrect or conflicting keywords
+  - Not using `static` correctly
+- Two variables with the same name if one is global

 ## Medium Severity Issues
 **Definition:** There may be specific instances where the code may not work as expected.